nosas/blog/toonvision/classification/article.md

 Balancing the dataset requires time and effort.
 The imbalanced dataset in this article was because I wanted a quick dataset to train on, but I also wanted to learn how to work with a poorly-balanced dataset.
 With time, I'm confident in my ability to balance the dataset.

+Furthermore, the use of a validation set resulted in small training, validation, and testing dataset.
+As a consequence, the validation scores changed a lot depending on which data points we chose for validation and which we chose for training.
+This is commonly referred to as having a "high *variance*" with regard to the validation split, and prevents us from properly evaluating our model.
+Future articles will forego the use of validation sets until the dataset is sufficiently grown and balanced, or implement K-fold cross-validation.

-I've concluded that using an imbalanced dataset should be avoided if possible, but it's not much of a hindrance for small models.
+In conclusion, using an imbalanced dataset should be avoided if possible, but it's not much of a hindrance for small models.

 ### Model architecture